 A warm welcome to Abbey School.
 We are developing a school for exceptional children that aims to be the very best of its kind in the United Kingdom.
-Our day and residential school is for children and young persons aged 4-19 years, with a diagnosis of autism and/or severe learning difficulties, who may display behaviour of concern or behaviour that challenges families and services.
+Our day and residential school is for children and young persons aged 4-19 years with autism whom may have additional learning difficulties and behaviours that challenge.
 We will meet the needs of our pupils in Grade II* listed buildings dating back to 1754, and located in the heart of historic Chester, Abbey Square, captured by these architectural drawings reflecting our school buildings.

 Abbey School is for exceptional children whose educational and support needs are complex and may be challenging.
 Our aims are to improve the life chances of our pupils through education and learning, and to extend the prospect of an improved quality of life for family members and others.
 We also believe in enriching our community.

 We are creating over 200 highly skilled jobs in the Chester area, and providing postholders the training and support they need to succeed.
 Supporting our pupils, their families, and our community, we are working hard to deliver an agenda that is socially significant and relevant.
 If you are interested in the jobs we have on offer, please take a look at our recruitment page.

 We are also developing our Abbey School Model APP to help staff plan, deliver, and monitor provision for meaningful participation by pupils in activities of living and learning at school, home and in the community.
 It will seamlessly interface with Person Centred Plans (PCP), Positive Behavioural Support (PBS) plans, and Education Health Care Plans (EHCP).
 App data will provide evidence of service activity and user outcome to aid commissioning decisions and inspections.
 We believe that there is no other app available on the market to meet this need.